gCembalo/gCembalo.github.io/assets/pages/lecture_notes.md

 * [Introduction to Quantum Field Theory (it)](/assets/pdf/lecture_notes/IQFT.pdf) (last update: 12/06/2025) <br>

 ### Gems

-I refer to Gems, speaking about notes that are part of a broader field, but which I prefer to separate for better readability.

 * [Group Theory Gems (it)](/assets/pdf/lecture_notes/GG.pdf) (last update: 08/06/2025) <br>
 * [Special Relativity Gems (it)](/assets/pdf/lecture_notes/GRS.pdf) (last update: 02/07/2025) <br>